 Splurge vs save: The extra-large French door fridge

 If you're after an extra-large French door fridge, you are going to have to splash some cash.
-But when you're looking at dropping a cool $5K, you really need to ask whether you're getting your money's worth.
+But when you're looking at dropping a cool $3–4K, you really need to ask whether you're getting your money's worth.

-Our fridge experts assessed these two fancy French door models and found that they deliver similarly good performance, despite their significant price difference.
+Our fridge experts assessed these two fancy French door models and found that overall they deliver similarly good performance, despite their significant price difference.